Reddish South railway station: History

 In September 2006, open-access operator Grand Central proposed to run services from Bradford Interchange via Huddersfield and the West Coast Main Line to London Euston.
 This service would have travelled via Stalybridge, Guide Bridge and Reddish South to Stockport.
 However, the proposal was dropped after Virgin Trains cited its protection clause preventing any other operators from using the West Coast Main Line.

 In May 2007, Network Rail proposed in its North West Route Utilisation Strategy that both Reddish South and Denton stations should be closed while the line remain open for freight and diverted passenger workings.
 This prompted a campaign to start asking for a regular service from Stockport to Manchester Victoria, via Reddish South and Denton.

-On 20 May 2018, Northern replaced the Friday service with one return service on Saturday mornings.
-The train stops here at 9:00 towards Stockport and 9:50 returning to Stalybridge.